bytecodealliance/component-docs/component-model/src/language-support/using-wit-resources/rust.md

 [Resources](../design/wit.md#resources) are handles to entities that live outside the component (i.e. in a host, or other component).

-## An example stack-based calculator
+## An example stack-based Reverse Polish Notation (RPN) calculator

 In this section, our example resource will be a [Reverse Polish Notation (RPN)](https://en.wikipedia.org/wiki/Reverse_Polish_notation) calculator.
 (Engineers of a certain vintage will remember this from handheld calculators of the 1970s.)

 A RPN calculator is a stateful entity: a consumer pushes operands and operations onto a stack maintained within the calculator, then evaluates the stack to produce a value.

-The resource in WIT looks like this:
+In WIT, the resource looks like the following:

 ```wit
 package docs:rpn@0.1.0;